 Hi!
 My name is "Laz R.Us", and I'm an English Springer Spaniel.
 Welcome to our place in the beautiful, southern Colorado town of Pagosa Springs, in the San Juan mountains.
 Please, 'bear with us', for it might take longer for each page to load, but, really!
 I think you'll find the wait very worthwhile!
 This site has long been a dream of my "Mom's", with her main desire just being-sharing "the wonderful joy of Springer Spaniels".
 Thanks for waiting for the slow page downloads, but my owners just can't pass up the great enjoyment of spending time observing and playing with us instead of doing the re-organizing this site needs; (I'd say 'sorry', but really, I'm not.)

-My owners' highest, most heartfelt desire is that they only do what is best for their beloved Springer breed, and feel they can do that by also bringing into the world once a year, some good 'baby examples' of what they're totally convinced is the 'best pooch' God ever made.
+My owners' highest, most heartfelt desire has been that they only do what is best for their beloved Springer breed, and felt they could do that by also bringing into the world some good 'baby examples' of what they're totally convinced is the 'best pooch' God ever made.
 Our first wonderful first litter adventure was back in the Fall of '06 when I was born.
 My folks said it was such a beautiful experience ("natch!") that they thought they'd like to do it again!
 So finally in Dec.'09 I got to be a daddy of five little beauties.
 Our very favorite people to meet are those who delightfully exclaim: "Oh!
 You have Springers?!" for they're usually always people who have had one at some time in their lives--'our kind of folks'!
 (We Springer Spaniels should come with a warning label: "one will get 'addicted to' us after having just one.")
 We hope you enjoy looking at our Springer Spaniel 'family'.
 My folks know we are one of God's most beautiful, endearing creations.
 Revelation 4:11; Jeremiah 27:5, James 1:17

 taken back when I was a 'teen-ager'...(I've even perfected' this pathetic